This course is for learners who are 18 and over

 What are the entry requirements?

-Learners need to show they have sufficient skills in English and maths, which means satisfying one of the following requirements:
+Learners need to show they have sufficient skills in English and maths, which means satisfying the following requirements:

 English GCSE grade C, level 2 or equivalent

 Maths GCSE grade D, level 1 or equivalent

 If the above criteria cannot be met learners will be asked to complete a screening test at interview to determine the appropriate level.